6 Science-Backed Reasons Why You Want To Start Sprinkling Cinnamon On Everything

 Research suggests that cinnamon has the potential to aid in the treatment of everything from heart disease to diabetes.
 Here are some of the most impressive science-backed benefits of cinnamon:

 1. Cinnamon packs an antioxidant punch.

-The good news: Cinnamon happens to be packed with antioxidants, which stabilize free radicals.
-In one study of antioxidant activity in 26 different spices, cinnamon came out on top, beating out "superfoods" like oregano.
-Even better, research reveals that the antioxidants in cinnamon are also anti-inflammatory.
+The good news: Cinnamon happens to be packed with antioxidants3, which stabilize free radicals.
+In one study4 of antioxidant activity in 26 different spices, cinnamon came out on top, beating out "superfoods" like oregano.
+Even better, research reveals5 that the antioxidants in cinnamon are also anti-inflammatory.
 These antioxidant and anti-inflammatory properties likely play a role in cinnamon's other health benefits listed here.

 2. Cinnamon can lower blood sugar (and carb cravings).

 "A bioflavonoid found in cinnamon called proanthocyanidin may alter the insulin-signaling activity in our fat cells and thus has great potential to help with diabetes," Will Cole, D.C., IFMCP, functional medicine expert, told mbg.
 "The spice has also been shown to significantly reduce blood sugar levels and triglycerides in people with type 2 diabetes."

 One way cinnamon lowers blood sugar6 is by slowing the breakdown of carbohydrates in the digestive tract, which in turn limits the amount of glucose7 that enters the bloodstream.
 Taking a dose of 1 to 6 grams (roughly one-half to 2 teaspoons) of cinnamon per day has been shown to lower fasting blood sugar levels8 by 10 to 29 percent.
 Consider adding a sprinkle of cinnamon and a dollop of almond butter to your morning oatmeal to help keep blood sugar stable till lunch.